Pollen: High-throughput Federated Learning Simulation via Resource-Aware Client Placement: Design

-Following our investigation in \cref{sec:sim_fl}, we propose an alternative client placement system that addresses the issues reported in \cref{subsec:limitations} regarding the limitations of FL frameworks.
-In our approach, instead of having workers \emph{requesting} clients from the server, the system follows a \emph{placement strategy} to partition client workloads across workers and perform a \emph{push-based} allocation.
-This method allows us to reduce the number of communication steps between the server and nodes and to assign sets of clients to appropriate GPUs\@.
+Following the investigation in \cref{sec:sim_fl}, we propose an intelligent placement system that addresses the limitations reported in \cref{subsec:limitations} and the difficulties from \cref{subsec:client_heterogeneity,subsec:hardware_heterogeneity}.
+In our approach, instead of having workers \emph{request} clients from the server, the system performs a \emph{push-based} one-shot allocation by partitioning client workloads across GPUs.
+Since each GPU is hosted in a node, the server sends one copy of the global model to each node, followed by the list of client IDs assigned to each GPU on that node.
+This allows us to reduce the number of server-node communication steps and to assign client sets to appropriate GPUs\@.
+The construction and assignment of the abovementioned client ID list are deferred to the \emph{placement model}~(\cref{sec:client_placement_models}).